Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Legendary Skill
 At 21st level, you gain the skill and saving throw proficiencies listed above.
-In addition *your prowess at one particular skill becomes renowned for your impossible feats,* choose one skill.
+In addition *your prowess at one particular skill becomes renowned for your impossible feats,* choose one skill you are proficient in.
 Your proficiency bonus is doubled for any ability check you make that uses the chosen proficiency.
 You cannot choose a skill that already adds double your proficiency bonus to it.

 ### Immortality?
 A Legendary Hero has performed deeds worthy of legend. *Their legend, will last forever.
 As the legend is retold and spreads it strengthens the hero's legacy for each person that hears it.*